6.1-inch iPhone (2018) expected to come in gold, blue and yellow − but not red

-Analyst Ming-Chi Kuo, who has a better record than most of his counterparts, reckons the black, white (probably silver with white bezels) and gold 6.5-inch iPhone could be accompanied by far more colourful variants of the expected 6.1-inch handset.
+Apple looks set to broaden its colour spectrum for the 2018 iPhone releases, with the black, white (probably silver with white bezels) and gold 6.5-inch iPhone expected to be accompanied by far more colourful variants of the rumoured 6.1-inch handset.

 Related: Which iPhone should you buy?

-Should Kuo’s predictions be accurate, these iPhones will be the most colourful iPhone range since the company launched the iPhone 5c back in 2013.
+Should these predictions prove accurate, this year’s batch of new iPhones will be the most colourful iPhone range since the company launched the iPhone 5c back in 2013.
 That plastic-covered handset was offered in red, green, blue, yellow and white.

 The parallels between the iPhone 5c and the 6.1-inch 2018 iPhone handset could go beyond the colour scheme.
 This iPhone is expected to be the more affordable handset, with an LCD screen rather than an OLED panel.